gaopinghuang0/gaopinghuang0.github.io/_posts/2018-5-23-when-changed-usage.md

 ```

 ## Sample Usages
-The option `-v` is recommended to add to every usage below:
+The option `-v` is recommended to add to every usage below.
+Also, `-1` is useful to prevent re-running the same command if files are changed while command is running.
 ```bash
 #1.
 Watch a single FILE and exec COMMAND
 $ when-changed FILE COMMAND...